Sukhothai Historical Park – Thailand

 The cooler climate is from November to February, it’s the high season.
 Since March to May is warm and the rest of the year is the monsoon/raining season.

 If you want to go an special day, you should visit the park during the Loy Krathong Festival, those days coincide with the first full moon of November.
 You’ll enjoy the fireworks, traditional dances and spectacles of musics and lights.

 The main attraction of Sukhothai are the ruins although you can also visit a few museums, a temple and others places in the province:

-1. Sukhothai Historical Park.
-This area is divided in 3 zones, every each costs 100 THB.
+This area is divided in 3 zones, every each costs 100 THB (2016).
 The opening hours depends of the source that you check, on March 26 (2016) the schedule was from Sunday to Friday [6 am – 6pm] and Saturday [6 am – 9pm].

-The most important ruins are (you can see the location on the map):
+The most important ruins are (you can see the location on my map below):

 – Central Zone: Wat Mahathat, Wat Sa Si y Wat Si Sawai.